p2panda/p2panda/p2panda/README.md

   </h3>
 </div>

-p2panda's high-level Node API is an opiniated, out-of-the-box peer-to-peer stack which orchestrates all individual [p2panda] modules.
+p2panda's high-level API is an opiniated, out-of-the-box peer-to-peer stack which orchestrates all individual [p2panda] modules.

 ```rust